 I felt the need to check out these claims for myself and decided it was time to plot a trip up to Liepnitzsee.

 This area was once a summer escape for East German VIPs with an exclusive waldsiedlung (summer house colony).
 There are still plenty of fine estates lining the way to the park which provide ample fodder to imagine your life as a moneyed country-dweller just a short ride from the capital.

 How to Get to Liepnitzsee

-By Public Transport: Take the S2 to Bernau or a regional train to Wandlitz (not Wandlitz See which is one stop further from Berlin).
+By Berlin Public Transport: Take the S2 to Bernau or a regional train to Wandlitz (not Wandlitz See which is one stop further from Berlin).

 By Car: Drive the A11 until taking the Lanke exit in the direction of Ützdorf.